Gnucash/gnucash-on-flatpak/README.md

 ```
 /app/org/gnucash.GnuCash/x86_64/3.2
 ```
-For non-release builds (like from 'maint') the branch name will be based on the git branch name and git descriptions of the respective commits.
+For non-release builds (like from 'stable') the branch name will be based on the git branch name and git descriptions of the respective commits.
 The git descriptions are obtained using the **git describe** command.
 So the full branch name becomes
 ```